The Biggest Champions League Wins

 Of the 13 biggest Champions League wins by a margin of at least seven goals, Liverpool are responsible for three of them.

 Philippe Coutinho scored a hat-trick in this victory, which ensured qualification to the knockout stages for Jürgen Klopp’s side.
 This 7-0 loss meant that Spartak Moscow had to make do with Europa League football post-Christmas in 2017-18.

-Liverpool went on to go all the way this season but lost the Champions League final 3-1 to Real Madrid, remembered mainly for Gareth Bale’s wonderful overhead kick and that Loris Karius error.
+Liverpool went on to go all the way this season but finished as runners-up after losing the Champions League final 3-1 to Real Madrid, remembered mainly for Gareth Bale’s wonderful overhead kick and that Loris Karius error.

 Manchester City 7-0 FC Schalke 04